apache/openwhisk/docs/actions.md

 * [Deleting actions](#deleting-actions)
 * [Accessing action metadata within the action body](#accessing-action-metadata-within-the-action-body)

 ## Creating and invoking JavaScript actions

 The following sections guide you through working with actions in JavaScript.
 You begin with the creation and invocation of a simple action.
 Then, you move on to adding parameters to an action and invoking that action with parameters.
-Next is setting default parameters and invoking them.
 Then, you create asynchronous actions and, finally, work with action sequences.

 ### Creating and invoking a simple JavaScript action